Fall 2021 at Jacksonville UniversityDetermined to Stay

-Jacksonville University is excited to welcome students back to campus for the Fall 2020 semester.
-In order to do that safely, every member of our campus community must do their part.
-Living, learning, and working together this fall will require more respect and responsibility from each of us.
+Jacksonville University is excited to welcome students back to live, learn and grow on our campus for the Fall 2021 semester.
+In order to do that safely, every member of our campus community must continue to do their part.
+We must remain diligent in protecting our health and that of others this fall term.

 This webpage is designed to help you understand your role in maintaining a healthy campus.
 This information is fluid and subject to change as we learn new information about COVID-19 and adjust to updated guidance.
 We will update this site and add new announcements as decisions are made.

 How to Stay on Campus

 The first and most important thing you can do to stay safe is to get vaccinated.

 - If you have questions about the vaccine, we have answers!
 Learn more about all three of the vaccines in use in the U.S.

 - Students: If you have already been vaccinated for COVID-19, please let us know: Student Vaccination Reporting